Mukeshpurigoswami/delta-demo/README.md

 # delta-demo
-this is a git and github demo class
+this is a git and github demo class.